Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 - Explore / Generate
 	- Involved discussion around the projects that can be broadly be considered 'epics'
 	-
+- Time keeper senses the room an elects to move things on or keep an eye on the ti
 ### Emergent period (T/3mins)
 - Mapping these larger 'epics' into domains and circles.